European Universities Games Cordoba 2012

 At the closing ceremony, all participants were welcomed by the Mayor of Cordoba Jose Antonio Nieto Ballesteros who also took the opportunity to thank all the volunteers for their hard work and dedication by presenting diplomas to their representatives.

 Mr Adam Roczek, the President of the European University Sports Association was excited to see the first edition of the event so successful.
-He stressed that the success of the Games was not only because of the excellent work of the organising committee and all their partners, but also because of the participants – athletes and officials, who came to Cordoba and take part in this historical event.
+He stressed that the success of the Games was not only because of the excellent work of the organising committee and all their partners, but also because of the participants – athletes and officials, who came to Cordoba to take part in this historical event.
 He also recognised the tremendous efforts of the volunteers and thanked them for their enthusiasm and hard work.